Chapter Thirty-Eight Memories

 The first of the videos go viral a few days later—several months after Nik’s death.
 Max brings them to our attention after media calls to the West’s publicist for comment drop nonstop.
 We go to her oblivious of it all.
 There are no warnings and Max doesn’t elaborate on what we’re about to watch as we make our way to the estate’s theater room.
 Not that anything could have prepared us.

 Muffled voices, obscured and shaky video.

 “Is this a butt video,” Ali laughs smiling.

 Max looks at her with the rare anguished expression: “I’m sorry,” she says gently.

 Niky’s face looms large on screen.
 His smile, and that laugh—like a melody.

 Ali’s hitch in breath; the tick in Gray’s jaw; the break of Parker’s face; and, Grace—solid as stone.
-We sit around the large screen in the den as Niky emerges larger than life in front of us.
+We sit around the large screen in the den as Niky emerges larger than life in front of us on the huge screen.
 There’s music—one of Ali’s favorites: Edge of Desire by John Mayer.
-They dance slow and deliberate dressed flirty and casually after a long day on the beach in the sun, shower then dinner.
+They dance slow and deliberate, dressed flirty and casually after a long day on the beach in the sun, shower then dinner.
 Zooming in on their faces, I recorded the video on Nik’s phone as he whispers something in Ali’s ear then smiles.

 He looks directly at the camera: “She’s shy,” he says to me and winks.